The Best Asian Beef Bone Broth Soup is made in no time! With the BEST beef bone broth out there, you build with spices, herbs and veggies!

 - 8 oz. rice noodles

 - Put the bone broth and water in a medium sauce pan.
 Bring to a simmering boil.
-Add the turmeric, garlic, onion powder, salt, pepper, Italian seasoning and soy sauce.
+Add the ginger, turmeric, garlic, onion powder, salt, pepper, Italian seasoning and soy sauce.
 Whisk and blend.

 - Reduce heat to medium low.
 Add the carrots, mushroom and microgreens.
 Cover and cook about 5 minutes.